bernstein7/optobit/README.md

 ## Usage

-Say you've got User class which is ActiveRecord model and you need to store some binary preferences like a role or the way user wants to be nofified.
+Say you've got User class which is ActiveRecord model and you need to store some preferences like a roles or the ways user wants to be notified.

 First of all your model should have numeric column in database table